darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 margins
 : Set each margin separately, or all together by clicking on the middle “lock” button.

+display grid
+: Select the grid size using the entry (number being expressed in the currently selected unit).
+Tick the option to display the grid on the canvas.

+snap to grid
+: Help setting the image areas by snapping them to the grid for proper alignment.

+## image layout

 image width/height
 : This information field displays the actual image width and height (given with the selected units) on the paper.